jairesdesousa/guidemol/README.md

 ## Installation

 GUIDEMOL requires the installation of RDKit.
-Updated recipes for the installation of RDKit (e.g. vai Conda or PIP) in various operating systems are provided at https://www.rdkit.org/docs/Install.html
+Updated recipes for the installation of RDKit (e.g. via Conda or PIP) in various operating systems are provided at https://www.rdkit.org/docs/Install.html

 ## How to use